Support from FASE's Education Technology Office

 Consider the following when getting started with lighting your shot:

-• Try using the lights you that you have.
-With these turned on, asses how you look on camera.
-The goal here is to aim for a look where your face is evenly lit with minimal shadows being cast on it.
+• Try using the lights available in the space.
+With these turned on, assess how you look on camera.
+The goal here is to have your face is evenly lit with minimal shadows being cast on it.

 • Consider a secondary light.
-You may find that it's difficult to get decent lighting with the lighting that is available within your room.
-If necessary, implement a secondary light source to help with any shadows that are being cast onto your face.
+You may find that it's difficult to get decent lighting with the lighting that is available in your space.
+If necessary, add a secondary light source to help with any shadows that are being cast onto your face.
 You can try using light sources that you may already have (e.g., a desk lamp) or you may consider purchasing a "ring light" (see our guide Select your hardware for self-screen recording).

 • Use a direct light source.
 Position your secondary light in front of you and adjust it so that your entire face is illuminated and appears with minimal shadows being cast onto it.